 iii.
 Undergraduate and/or Professional Level Coursework

 Up to 6 credits of undergraduate-level credit (300- or 400-level) or professional-level credit (500P-level) for a thesis master’s degree, and up to 9 credits of undergraduate-level credit (300- or 400-level) or professional-level credit (500P-level) for a non-thesis or doctoral degree may be used on the Program of Study with approval of the committee and program chair.
+Non-graded (S,M, F) professional coursework may not be used toward the core graded course requirements on the Program of Study.
 Non-graduate (undergraduate or professional) credit hours may not be counted toward the 15 minimum graded graduate credit hour requirement for the Ph.D. program of study.

 iv.
 Coursework on Pass/Fail Basis